canonical/cos-registration-agent/README.md

 ```

-Setup device with generation of TLS certificates:
+Setup device with generation of TLS certificates (generates CSR, submits to server, polls for signed certificate, and installs it):
 ```
 cos-registration-agent --shared-data-path $SNAP_COMMON/rob-cos-shared-data setup --url http://127.0.0.1:8000/ --generate-device-tls-certificate
 ```